peter5000/SmartTutorsCollectivePublic/README.md

 # Smart Tutors Collective

 Smart Tutors Collective is a web app powered by AI agents, offering personalized and interactive learning experiences.
-Users can explore subjects, learning paths, and books, take quizzes to assess their strengths and weaknesses, and receive tailored recommendations for books and learning paths.
+Users can explore subjects and learning paths, take quizzes to assess their strengths and weaknesses, and receive tailored recommendations for books and learning paths.
 It's a comprehensive solution for engaging and adaptive education.

 ## Installation